Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 30

-Maranello is located south of Modena, between the plain and the first hills leading to the Apennines, a place known worldwide for being the headquarters of the prestigious Ferrari car manufacturer.
-Maranello is synonymous in the world with cutting-edge cars, high performance and technologies: it is the home of the Ferrari “red”.
-Every year thousands of fans from all over the world gather here to share their love for engines and Formula One.
-If you are also part of this group, you are obliged to visit the Ferrari Museum in Maranello, inaugurated in 1990, a place to visit at least once in a lifetime.
-Given the presence of the Ferrari Museum, Maranello is a popular place all year round, but if you prefer to enjoy the visit in a mild climate, the most recommended seasons are spring and autumn.
-And if you want you can take a ride in a Ferrari with an experienced co-driver who will help you drive with complete safety.
+Maranello is located south of Modena, between the plains and the first hills leading to the Apennines, a place known worldwide as the headquarters of the prestigious Ferrari car manufacturer.
+Maranello is synonymous with cutting-edge, high-performance, and technologically advanced automobiles: it is the home of the "red" Ferrari.
+Every year, thousands of enthusiasts from around the world gather here to share their love of motorsports and Formula One.
+If you're among them, you're bound to visit the Ferrari Museum in Maranello, opened in 1990, a place you should visit at least once in your life.
+Given the presence of the Ferrari Museum, Maranello is a popular destination year-round, but if you prefer to enjoy your visit in mild weather, spring and autumn are the best seasons.
+And if you'd like, you can take a ride in a Ferrari with an expert co-driver who will help you drive with complete safety.
 You can choose the model you want.

 2 hours Admission ticket free